mnot/I-D/rfc5988bis/draft.md

 are highly specific to a particular application, the name should reflect that, so that more general names are available for less specific use.

-Registered relation types MUST NOT constrain the media type of the context IRI, and MUST NOT constrain the available representation media types of the target IRI.
+Registered relation types MUST NOT constrain the media type of the link context, and MUST NOT constrain the available representation media types of the link target.
 However, they can specify the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that must be supported).

 ## Extension Relation Types